-While there are lots of aluminium laser cutting companies, it may not always be easy to find one who offers a good service.
+While there are lots of aluminium laser cutting companies, it may not always be easy to find one that offers a good service.
 As stated, aluminium cutting provides some challenges.
 Providing solutions needs know-how and experience.

 Therefore, Fractory only uses partners who have proven their expertise in the field.
 You can rely on us to deliver guaranteed quality aluminium cut parts.

-Order your laser cut parts from us!
+Order your aluminium laser cut parts from us!
 Our platform provides instant prices for CAD files to save you the wasted hours on getting quotes.